 All drivers in California are required to carry car insurance.
 If you cause an accident, your liability auto insurance covers any injury-related costs incurred by the other party.
-Your UIM or PIP coverage can be used to pay for your losses, regardless of fault.
+Your underinsured motorist or personal injury protection coverage can be used to pay for your losses, regardless of fault.
 Failing to carry these coverages could mean that you cover all accident-related expenses out-of-pocket.

 If you cause an accident and don’t have insurance, you could face heavy penalties.
 You could also harm your chances of compensation if you weren’t at fault and got injured.
 Here is everything you need to know about what to do in a car accident without insurance.

 Have you been involved in a car accident in California?
-Contact El Dabe Ritter Law Firm to speak top Los Angeles Car Accident Lawyers.
+Contact El Dabe Ritter Trial Lawyers to speak to their top Los Angeles Car Accident Lawyers.

 Driving Without Insurance